American Association of Variable Star Observers

 The American Association of Variable Star Observers (AAVSO) is an international nonprofit organization.
 Founded in 1911, the organization focuses on coordinating, analyzing, publishing, and archiving variable star observations made largely by amateur astronomers.
 The AAVSO creates records that establish light curves depicting the variation in brightness of a star over time.
-The AAVSO makes the records available to professional astronomers, researchers, and educators.
+The AAVSO makes these records available to professional astronomers, researchers, and educators.